Real-Dev-Squad/skill-tree-backend/README.md

 5. If adding from the existing path, go to Settings > Project Structure > Choose the earlier installed Java 17 SDK.

+## Creating Run/Debug Configuration
+1. Create a .env file inside the skill-tree folder with content mentioned in the Additional Configuration Steps below
+2. Click on "Edit Configurations" > Add new "Application" Configuration
+3. Choose "Java 17" and "skill-tree" folder in the dropdown
+4. Choose com.RDS.skilltree.SkillTreeApplication as the Main class
+5. Add the .env file you created in the first step for the environment variables and click "OK"

 (Below steps are not required as of now.)

 ### Steps to Connect the Service to MySQL Running in Docker